 As part of the broader open-source community, we’re committed to supporting open software and open standards.
 We helped create the Citation Style Language now used in most reference software, and we’re currently contributing to the Joint Roadmap for Open Science Tools.
 A tool we built is used by Wikipedia editors to cite sources using Zotero’s powerful web-saving abilities.
 All the software we create is freely available for others to use and modify.4

 The best policies wouldn’t matter if Zotero weren’t also a powerful, professional tool.
 Zotero has an unmatched ability to save high-quality publication data from websites, journal articles, newspapers, and more, or to retrieve publication data for PDFs you drag in.
-Word processor integration for Word, LibreOffice, and Google Docs makes it easy to manage citations as you write.
+Word processor integration for Word, LibreOffice, and Google Docs makes it easy to manage citations and bibliographies as you write.
 A built-in PDF reader lets you mark up PDFs and then extract cited quotations and comments directly into notes or word processor documents.
 Zotero can automatically add publication data by DOI or ISBN and find open-access PDFs when you don’t have access to a paper.
 You can create advanced searches — say, all articles mentioning a certain keyword added in the last month — and save them as auto-updating collections.
 When you open a paywalled page in your browser, Zotero can automatically redirect you through your institution’s proxy so that you can access the PDF.
 Zotero can even warn you if try to cite a paper that was retracted.

 Why Not Zotero?